 Despite the fact that Netgear EX7500 extender is an excellent device to get WiFi everywhere in the home or office, it is also prone to technical issues like any other WiFi range extenders.
 The most common issue that users face with the Netgear EX7500 WiFi extender is that it keeps dropping the connection.
 However, the issue may fix automatically after some time.

-But it continues to appear, interrupting your internet surfing, online gaming or live video streaming.
+But it continues to appear, interrupting your internet surfing, online gaming, or live video streaming.
 We understand how frustrating it can be – when the extender keeps losing internet connection.
 That’s why, we have come up with this helpful tutorial.
-Here, we will provide you with some of the best solutions to fix ‘Netgear EX7500 range extender drops connection’ issue.
+Here, we will provide you with some of the best solutions to fix the ‘Netgear EX7500 range extender drops connection’ issue.
 Continue reading.

 Don’t Use the Wrong WiFi Network